-Nalanda University was an epitome of architecture as it was of learning and education.
-It was established under the reign of Gupta Emperors in 450 AD.
-Built with a capacity to house 10,000 students and 2000 teachers, the complex had numerous compounds, dormitories for students, temples, meditation halls, a laboratory, a library and almost every possible infrastructure that one seeks in an educational institution.
-It won’t be preposterous to assume that the concept of such an educational institution was surely ahead of its time.
+The institution was established during the Gupta Emperors in 450 AD.
+Built with a capacity to house up to 10,000 students and 2000 teachers, the complex had numerous compounds, dormitories for students, temples, meditation halls, a library and almost every other possible educational infrastructure.
+Researchers and archaeologists believe that the colossal library had a collection of around 9 million volumes.
+Conceptually, the institution was clearly ahead of its time.